-Jim Himes represents Connecticut’s 4th District in the United States House of Representatives where he is serving his third term.
+Jim Himes represents Connecticut’s 4th District in the United States House of Representatives where he is serving his fourth term.
 He is a member of both the House Committee on Financial Services and the House Permanent Select Committee on Intelligence.

 Jim grew up as the child of a single working mom in a small town.
 As a member of Congress, Jim works hard to provide all American children the same opportunities he had to succeed: access to a first-rate public school, affordable and effective health care, a decent and safe home, and a supportive community.

 Born in Lima, Peru in 1966 to American parents, he spent the early years of his childhood in Peru and Colombia while his father worked for the Ford Foundation and UNICEF.
 As an American abroad, Jim grew up fluent in both Spanish and English and was raised with an awareness of the unique position of the United States in the world.
 At the age of ten, Jim moved with his mother and sisters to the United States.